Pixel-Reactor/stratesys-technical-test-react-native/README.md

 It will first render 3 fake users data, and will update the global state of the list whenever the list has an update like a deleted or updated item.

-The card showed have a details buttom that will open a Modal that shows the full info about the selected user.
+The card showed has a details buttom that will open a Modal that shows the full info about the selected user.

 ### Edit or delete

-As soon we get in the details we will see the full data and 2 more button that will allow us to delete the item or edit.
+As soon as we get in the details we will see the full data and 2 more buttons that will allow us to delete the item or edit.

 ## Search

-This screen will allow us to search and element by id, and it will return a card like the home screen if it find something or No user Found text if it doesn'tabs
+This screen will allow us to search an element by id, and it will return a card like the home screen if it finds something or No user Found text if it doesn't

 ## Add New

-This screen allow us to create a new user object, that must contain all the fields requested (id,name,surname,phone,address,email)
+This screen allows us to create a new user object, that must contain all the fields requested (id,name,surname,phone,address,email)

 Both this form and edit form will check the input provided and if the id is already in use before submitting the form.